Grammy winner Irvin Mayfield to lead NORD’s inaugural Music Matters program

-NEW ORLEANS (WGNO) —Trumpeter Irvin Mayfield has a new position with the New Orleans Recreation Department.
+NEW ORLEANS (WGNO) — Trumpeter Irvin Mayfield has a new position with the New Orleans Recreation Department (NORD).

 The two-time Grammy Award winner is set to lead a series of music programs for teenagers including trumpet, piano, recording, and marching band.
 This will mark Mayfield’s first public position he’s held since his January release from prison.